wjohnson/pyapacheatlas/samples/metadataIngest/README.md

 ``` sql
 ALTER TABLE city CHANGE id id int not null COMMENT "id of city";
 ```

+## Running the Entity Registration script for MySQL

+From the command prompt, run the `register_typedef.py`.
+The result will upload the Custom type definitions for our MySQL Instance > Database > Table > Column, as well as the relationship between them defined in `pyapacheatlas_mysql_typedefs_v2.json`

+Once the relationships are defined, we're ready to scan our MySQL Instance and ingest the metadata.

 ## Running the Custom Ingestion script for MySQL